 When everybody expected that his career is over, 48-year-old Giovanardi entered 2014 British Touring Car Championship to compete full season in the Airwaves Racing's Ford Focus ST, prepared by Motorbase Performance.
 In 30 races, he recorded eleven Top 10 finishes, including his only podium and third place at Thruxton.
 He finished the championship in the 13th position.

 He was hoping that he would continue to race for one more season, but the main sponsor Airwaves pulled out and he was again without a drive.
-Since then he didn't race any more.
 At the age of 49, Giovanardi became the retired race car driver.
-Or maybe not?
-He has no arrangement in 2016, but who knows, maybe somebody in the future will need an experienced multiple champion in a team.
+But not for long.
 In 2017, he participated in one round of the Italian TCR championship with Seat Leon and then reactivated himself on a full-time basis to drive an Alfa Romeo Giulietta TCR for Romeo Ferraris/Team Mulsanne in the WTCR - FIA World Touring Car Cup.